FracKenA/ansible-collection-mac/roles/mas/README.md

 ## Requirements

-  - **Homebrew**: Requires `homebrew` already installed (you can use `geerlingguy.mac.homebrew` to install it on your Mac).
+- **Homebrew**: Requires `homebrew` already installed (you can use `frackena.mac.homebrew` to install it on your Mac).
 - **Mac App Store account**: You can either sign into the Mac App Store via the GUI before running this role, or you can set the `mas_email` and `mas_password` prior to running the role.
 For security reasons, if you're going to use this role to sign in, you should use `vars_prompt` for at least the password; don't store unencrypted passwords with your playbooks!

 ## Role Variables